MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/enable-party.md

 ---
 title: Enabling PlayFab Party
 author: debhaldarMS
-description: This tutorial explains how to enable PlayFab Party and use it with the PlayFab demo app. ms.author: v-kciril ms.date: 08/15/2019 ms.topic: article
+description: This tutorial explains how to enable PlayFab Party and use it with the PlayFab Party demo app. ms.author: v-kciril ms.date: 08/15/2019 ms.topic: article